doratian99/MSIN0166-DE-Individual-Project/Notebook Folder/README.md

 This notebook contains the code of this assignment.

-**The following files are the diagrams contained in the Notebook.**
+**The following files are the diagrams contained in the Notebook:**

 cover_photo.jpg